manassaloi/manassaloi.github.io/_posts/2020-12-01-product-critique.markdown

 **Positioning**
 - What do I think about its positioning?
-- Is there a crisp and consistent description of the product across their Playstore page as well as app?
+- Is there a crisp and consistent description of the product across their Playstore page as well as the app?
 - What is A, B, C but not D of this product?
-A, B and C are things they say they do and D is something they say they don't?
+A, B, and C are things they say they do and D is something they say they don't?
 This is a framework I learned from Shaan Puri.

 **Onboarding**
 - Have they made the onboarding frictionless or are there too many steps?
 - Can you skip the onboarding process?
 - Is sign up mandatory?
 - What is asked in the onboarding process?
 - How quickly can I get to the meat of the product?
 Get gratification by completing the task I hired it for?
-Measure both by number of steps and time taken.
+Measure both by the number of steps as well as time taken.
-- What is the developer optimising for in the sign up flow?
+- What is the developer optimizing for in the signup flow?
 - How is copy tied to its positioning?
 I am looking for consistency in positioning and their copy in the product.
-- What are the decisions taken during onboarding which might impact FTUE?
+- What are the decisions taken during onboarding that might impact FTUE?
 - If there is an onboarding carousel, are they talking about features or jobs?

 **FTUE**
 - How does the app feel?
 What emotions does it raise in me?
 - Is the FTUW underwhelming?
-Does it meets my expectations?
+Does it meet my expectations?
 - If I have to describe this app to others how will I do that?
-Will I use the same things who spoke about in the Playstore page?
+Will I use the same things the developer highlighted n the Playstore page/app?
 - Is the experience a straight line?
 - What is supernormal about it?
-- If I was a PM designing this FTUE what data would I collect to personalise the experience?
+- If I was a PM designing this FTUE what data would I collect to personalize the experience?
 - What are the hypotheses I have which I would test as a PM?

 **JTBD**